deriv-com/flutter-chart/docs/drawing_tools.md

 In this widget we make drawings selectable by means of gesture and `hitTest` of `CustomPainter`. `hitTest` method checks if the user has clicked on a drawing or not, if yes it will return true.
 Inside `CustomPaint` we are calling `onPaint` and `hitTest` for each drawingPart.

 ![plot](drawing_tools.png)

+## EdgePoints

+EdgePoint is a term we coined to keep the data of points required to create a drawing.
+For instance, a line necessitates two points, while a channel requires three.
+Whenever a user taps on Deriv-chart to create a drawing, a new instance of this class is generated within each drawing creator.
+This instance contains data obtained from Deriv_chart's gesture detector.
+These EdgePoints are then passed as a list to the onAddDrawing callback for drawing creation.

+## DraggableEdgePints

+This class extends from EdgePoint.
+It incorporates functions to compute the edgePoints' positions after they are dragged (utilizing data obtained from the DrawingPainter gestureDetector).
+These instances will be created as the state of the drawing_painter widget.
+Subsequently, they will be passed to CustomPaint, where onPaint and hitTest methods utilize them for drawing selection and repainting the drawings on the chart.